What you do today matters.

 You see, Thomas spent five years studying the habits of millionaires.

 Everyone has a combination of wealthy habits and poverty habits.
 The key, though, is to learn to develop 50% or more of the rich habits.

 You can do this.

 The truth is, most millionaires aren’t driving Bentley’s and chartering yachts.

-They’re thrifty, smart with their money and investments, and budget.
+They’re thrifty, smart with their money, and they budget.

 After years of following that simple formula, they become rich.